Animal & Veterinary

 As a result of the inspection, the Chinese authority, the Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), informed FDA that it had seized products at that firm and suspended exports of the firm’s products to the U.S. FDA is further investigating glycerin as a potential source of the reported illnesses in pets.

 What is FDA doing in addition to inspecting Chinese manufacturing facilities?

 In follow-up to these inspections, FDA sent a delegation to China in April 2012 to express to AQSIQ our concerns about the complaints we continue to receive concerning jerky pet treat products imported from that country.
 As a result, FDA and AQSIQ agreed to expand the investigation of jerky pet treats.
 In addition to sharing our epidemiological findings with AQSIQ, we initiated a scientific collaboration, and we have taken other steps to attempt to identify the root cause of the illness complaints.
 FDA and AQSIQ are meeting regularly to share findings and discuss further investigational approaches.

 Has FDA reached out to any U.S. pet food firms?

-The FDA has also reached out to U.S. pet food firms to enlist their help in this public health investigation and is seeking further collaboration on scientific issues and data sharing.
-No specific products have been recalled.
-However, if the FDA identifies the cause, or a recall is initiated, the Agency will notify the public.
+FDA has also reached out to U.S. pet food firms to enlist their help in this public health investigation and is seeking further collaboration on scientific issues and data sharing.

 Have there been reports similar to this in other countries?

-We have reached out to relevant competent authorities in other countries to request intelligence on increased reports of illness in dogs associated with consumption of chicken jerky treats, any investigations conducted, analyses conducted on suspect products, etc. We have received some feedback regarding our questions and some suggested collaboration and sharing of information.
+We have reached out to relevant competent authorities in other countries to request intelligence on increased reports of illness in dogs associated with consumption of chicken jerky treats in those countries, any investigations or analyses they may have conducted on suspect products, etc. We have received some feedback regarding our questions and some suggested collaboration and sharing of information.

 Where can I go to get more information?